MVV90/super-color/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/super-color.
+Bug reports and pull requests are `not` welcome.
+This project is mostly dead.. apologies.